netdata/netdata/src/collectors/apps.plugin/README.md

 It is even trickier, because walking through the entire process tree takes some time itself.
 So, if you sum the CPU utilization of all processes, you might have more CPU time than the reported total cpu time of the system.
 Netdata solves this, by adapting the per process cpu utilization to the total of the system.
-[Netdata adds charts that document this normalization](https://london.my-netdata.io/default.html#menu_netdata_submenu_apps_plugin).
+[Apps.plugin adds charts that document this normalization](https://london.my-netdata.io/default.html#menu_netdata_submenu_apps_plugin).